-This is definitely one case that still fascinates me, even after all these years……….(more than 55 years ago!!)
+This is definitely one case that still fascinates me, even after all these years !!

 It happened on April 24, 1964, just outside a small town called Socorro in the State of New Mexico, USA:

 Was it a US made experimental craft?
-I still do not know.
+I doubt it.

-(But would NASA mistakenly or even intentionally test fly its Lunar Module way beyond its test range and suddenly decide to land next to a populated area?)
+(NASA would never mistakenly or even intentionally test fly its Lunar Module way beyond its test range and land on a populated area)

 Was it a prank orchestrated by some college students of nearby NEW MEXICO TECH, as some researchers such as Anthony Bragalia and Frank Stalter later started claiming?

-(Or, was this a mischievous but purposefully staged event orchestrated not by some college students but by some unknown paraphysical entities who, for some inexplicable reason, suddenly materialized themselves, temporarily breaking through the barrier of dimension and presented to a “pre-selected” observer – i.e., officer Zamora – a staged scenario, as if he were watching an extraordinary extraterrestrial type of visitation?)
+Or, was this a ‘mischievous’ but purposefully staged event orchestrated not by some college students but by some unknown paraphysical entities who, for some inexplicable reason, suddenly materialized themselves, temporarily breaking through the barrier of dimension and presented to a “pre-selected” observer – i.e., officer Zamora – – a staged scenario, as if he were watching an extraordinary extraterrestrial type of visitation?

 It is not an exaggeration to say that this case was exactly what attracted to me to New Mexico and became my secondary reason for coming to New Mexico all the way from Japan.